 Field Trips & Workshops

 Excursions and workshops are planned weekly based on student interests.
 On outings around NYC, we explore cultural sites, museums, parks, and more to bring the interests of our students to life while exposing them to new ideas and opportunities.
 On afternoons at Dida, we host experiential workshops to build collaborative skills such as acting, debate, and creative storytelling.

 Dida Academy is in session Monday-Friday from 9am-2:45pm.
-On Tuesday, Thursday, and Friday, we are on site at our location in Park Slope, Brooklyn (823 President Street).
-We take advantage of our location within New York City for off site learning explorations two days per week (Monday and Wednesday).
+On Monday, Tuesday, Thursday, and Friday, we are on site at our location in Park Slope, Brooklyn (823 President Street).
+We take advantage of our location within New York City for off site learning explorations on Wednesdays.

 Tuesdays: on site at Dida